-From such limited enquiries which were all that we could make in the time available, we feel that the scheme will have the support of Transport Ministry and that it will not adversely affect the Railways.
+4.32 From such limited enquiries which were all that we could make inthe time available, we feel that the scheme will have the support of Transport Ministry and that it will not adversely affect the Railway.
 The railway capacity at the end of the First Five Year Plan is estimated to be in the neighbourhood of 120 million tons and Railways expect an overall increase of 50 per cent. in the demand on their services at the end of the Second Five Year Plan.
 They are consequently planning on the basis of this 50 per cent. increase so as to achieve a capacity of 180 million tons.
 Similarly, a need for 50 per cent. increase in road transport has also been envisaged.
-The road transport capacity at present is roughly 80 million tons and it is proposed to increase it by another 40 million tons by the end of the Second Five Year Flan.
-These are, however, targets on the basis of which planning is being done at the moment, but whether these targets will be actually achieved is requirements, an addition of 12,000 vehicles, as proposed in this Scheme, will only meet a small percentage of the demand and should not in any case adversely affect the carrying capacity of the railways so long as there is proper co-ordination.
-This view ill be further strengthened if it is a fact that the allocation made for railways in the Second Five Year Plan is considerably less than the estimated requirements as worked out by the Ministry of Railways.
+The road transport capacity at present is roughly 80 million tons and it is proposed to increase it by another 40 million tons by the end of the Second Five Year Plan.
+These are, however, sargets on the basis of which planning is being done at the moment, but whether these targets will be actually achieved is another matter.
+At any rate, on the basis of the estimated minimum requirements, an addition of 12,000 vehicles, as proposed in this Scheme, will only meet a small percentage of the demand and should not in any case adversely affect the carrying capacity of the railways so long as there is proper co-ordination.
+This view will be further strengthened if it is a fact that the allocation made for railways in the Second Five Year Plan is considerably less than the estimated requirement. as worked out by the Ministry of Railways.

-D - SWALL SCALE INDUSTRIES
+D-SMALL-SCALE INDUSTRIES

-The cost of creating employment for one person in industries varies from Rs.200 in village industries such as extraction of oil by ghanis to over Rs.20,000 in heavy industries such as the factories to manufacture power generators and turbines.
+4.33 The cost of creating employment for one person in industries varies from Rs.
+200 in village industries such as extraction of oil by ghanis to over the 20,000 in heavy industries such as the factories to manufacture power generators and turbines.
 For reasons explained earlier, the possibility of engaging educated youth in production of goods in the category of village industries, should be ruled out.
 Heavy industries on the other hand are capital intensive and, therefore, apart from other considerations a very large sum of money will be required to give employment to even 100,000 educated unemployed.
 There is no alternative then but to fall back on those small scale industries which will be interest sustaining for the educated.
-Small industries can be set up, as proved by the study of a number of existing industries, with an expenditure of about Rs.3,500 to 4,000 per person to be employed.
+Small industries can be set up, as proved by the study of a number of existing industries, with an expenditure of about Rs.
+3,500 to 4,000 per person to be employed.

-4.34 Small scale industries of this type can be distributed into three categories:
+4.34 Small scale industries of this type can be distributed into three sategories: